Semiparametric Estimation of Long-Term Treatment Effects: Estimation

 Our consideration of estimators based on non-orthogonal moments is selective and is more specialized.
 To obtain theoretical guarantees, we restrict attention to estimators that plug-in nuisance parameter estimates derived from the method of sieves \citep{chen2015sieve,chen2014sieve}.
 Sufficient conditions for estimators with this structure are generally available, but are more delicate and difficult to verify.
 We state and verify these conditions for one of the estimators that we consider.\footnote{The general high-level conditions in \citet{chen2015sieve} and \citet{chen2014sieve} apply to each of estimators that we consider.
 Lower-level conditions, analogous to those discussed in \cref{sec: non-orth} will exist for these estimators as well.
 However, as the derivation of these conditions is lengthy and cumbersome, we provide an illustration of this argument for only one estimator.}

 Throughout, it is useful to keep in mind that the efficient influence functions $\psi_1(\cdot)$ and $\xi_1(\cdot)$ are the only influence functions in their respective models (i.e., \cref{thm: locally-overidentified}).
-Consequently, all regular and asymptotically linear estimators are first-order equivalent, that is, their asymptotic variances are all equal to the semiparametric efficiency bound.\footnote{Moreover, as each of the semiparametric efficiency bounds are invariant to knowledge of the propensity score $\varrho(X)$, all regular and asymptotically linear estimators in each model will achieve their respective semiparametric efficiency bounds irrespective of whether $\varrho(X)$ is known.} Thus, the asymptotic variances of different estimators are the same, but the conditions under which they are asymptotically normal may be different.
+Consequently, all regular and asymptotically linear estimators are first-order equivalent, that is, their asymptotic variances are all equal to the semiparametric efficiency bound.
+Thus, the asymptotic variances of different estimators are the same, but the conditions under which they are asymptotically normal may be different.